ucountergel/alumni-information-system/README.md

 3. Open your browser, access the web-server database by typing [ http://localhost/phpmyadmin ], create a new database, name it: alumni_db.
 Import the alumni_db.zip file located in the database folder of the alumni-information-system folder.

-4. Check your internet connection, since Login or Create account page for Alumni user won't appear.
+4. Turn on your internet connection, since Login or Create account page for Alumni user won't appear if not connected to the internet.
 Finally, open a new tab in your browser, and type in the url tab to the location of the project:
  [ http://localhost/alumni-information-system ] for the Alumni user; and
  [ http://localhost/alumni-information-system/admin ] to access the Admin user's dashboard.